Ivermectin Injection (1 box and 1 vial)

 You might be interested in...

-Ciprofloxacin Injection (box of 1 vial)
+Ciprofloxacin Injection (1 box and 1 vial)

 Ciprofloxacin Injection